 Speedo Vanquisher 2.0

 If you value clear visibility in the water and when outside in the sun, the Speedo Vanquisher goggles are made with a Ocular 360 lens for greater vertical and peripheral vision.
 They also have a rubber gasket around the lens to ensure a comfortable, secure fit.
-This gasket helps create a watertight seal to prevent leaks.
-The adjustable nose bridge allows for a more secure, customized fit.
+This gasket helps create a watertight seal to prevent leaks, and the adjustable nose bridge allows for a more secure, customized fit.

 “These have been my go-to for years.
-They’re comfortable, rarely leak, and last a long time,” says Schimmelpfenning.
-She says the mirrored and tinted lenses are also useful to block the sun when swimming outdoors.
+They’re comfortable, rarely leak, and last a long time,” said Schimmelpfenning.
+She said the mirrored and tinted lenses are also useful to block the sun when swimming outdoors.

 For the No-Frills Swimmer